SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/reportcategory.md

 uid: reportcategory
 title: reportcategory
 keywords: mdoprovider mdo provider reportcategory
 description: ReportCategoryProvider creates an MDO list that consists of the values in <see cref="T:SuperOffice.Data.ReportCategory" />.
-In the MDO list the following enumeration values are omitted: All, Person, Diary and Selection. so.generated: true so.topic: reference so.envir: onsite, online
+In the MDO list the following enumeration values are omitted - All, Person, Diary and Selection. so.generated: true so.topic: reference so.envir: onsite, online